10 Crucial Employee Engagement Metrics For Successful Surveys

 4. Work-life balance

 In today’s business world, work-life balance is slowly becoming a myth.
-Employees can perform the best only when they are able to give interrupted focus on their work.
+Employees can perform the best only when they can give interrupted focus on their work.
 Nowadays, both the personal and professional lives of an individual are separated by a very thin line.
-And there could be several reasons most of which are often related to their work which may disrupt this thin barrier.
-As a result, the employees are not able to either attend to their personal commitments or properly engage in their jobs.
+And there could be several reasons, most of which are often related to their work which may disrupt this thin barrier.
+As a result, the employees cannot either attend to their personal commitments or properly engage in their jobs.

-So, you must definitely keep it in check by making it one of your employee engagement metrics.
+So, it would help if you keep it in check by making it one of your employee engagement metrics.